 The Chain Letter

 What a gorgeous Sunday morning!
 Birds singing, spring flowers, blue sky, sunshine.
 The neighborhood was quiet, cars parked in driveways or along the curbs of Umbarger Lane.
-I pulled four days of post from the mailbox and and closed the door.
+I pulled four days of post from the mailbox and closed the door.

-I winnowed the business envelopes from the junk and was left with six pieces of mail.
-New credit card offer – junk.
+I winnowed the business envelopes from the junk and held six pieces of mail.
+Credit card offer – junk.
 Political campaign donation – junk.
-I dropped each into the bin until one remained.
+I dropped each into the bin until only one remained.
 The address was penned in neatly written cursive.
 A woman’s hand by the look of it.
 Double-stamped – one inverted, the other tilted.
-Why the overkill?
+Why the postage overkill?
 It had a local post mark from two days prior.
+I tore it open.
+Inside was a single page, written in the same hand as the envelope.

 Dear Mister Clutterbuck,